EmergentProperly/MIDIMesh/README.md

 ## Android:

-Download the APK from the Packages page and install on-device or via ADB.
+Download the APK from the [Releases](https://github.com/EmergentProperly/MIDIMesh/releases) page and install on-device or via ADB.

 If you're adventurous, feel free to build for Android using Buildozer (or p4a directly) using the relevant documentation for your build environment of choice..